Chemicals and pesticides

 D. Major accidents

-Named after an Italian municipality which was contaminated by an accidental release of dioxin from a nearby industrial site in 1976, the Seveso Directive (82/501/EEC) aimed to prevent major accidents such as fires and explosions and to limit the consequences of those that do occur by requiring safety reports, emergency plans and the provision of information to the public.
+Named after an Italian municipality that was contaminated by an accidental release of dioxin from a nearby industrial site in 1976, the Seveso Directive (82/501/EEC) aimed to prevent major accidents, such as fires and explosions, and to limit the consequences of those that do occur by requiring safety reports, emergency plans and the provision of information to the public.
 In 1996, the Seveso II Directive (96/82/EC) on the control of major accident hazards involving dangerous substances introduced new requirements relating to safety management systems, emergency planning and land-use planning, and strengthened provisions on inspections carried out by Member States.
 In the light of a number of serious industrial accidents, and on the basis of studies on carcinogens and substances dangerous for the environment, the scope of the Seveso II Directive was extended by Directive 2003/105/EC.
-The Seveso III Directive 2012/18/EU was adopted in July 2012.
-It takes account of new UN-agreed international classifications of substances that allow better risk evaluation and handling of substances.
+The Seveso III Directive (2012/18/EU) was adopted in July 2012.
+It takes into account new UN-agreed international classifications of substances that allow better risk evaluation and handling of substances.

 In September 2021, the Commission published a report on the implementation and efficient functioning of the Seveso III Directive showing that between 2015 and 2018, the number of major industrial accidents in the EU stabilised at a low level: 25 per year for 12 000 establishments.